-A competitive distant runner, he has completed sixteen marathons and twenty half marathons.
+A competitive distant runner, he has completed eighteen marathons including the Boston Marathon twice and the NYC Marathon four times.
 He is a co-founder of the Running Rabbis, a social justice initiative that works with clergy worldwide to run and walk in the name of worthy causes.

 Rabbi Emeritus Richard A. Levine, “z’l”